Teaching the writing process? I model the entire concept for my students.

 And nothing is wrong with that!
 Still, students need to approach writing a large paper differently than typing a quick email.
 Teaching the writing process through modeling builds a collaborative classroom setting for future writing assignments.

 Teaching writing is a complex process because so many ways exist to write, and every student needs a different one.
 For instance, I am a freestyler: I like to brainstorm a few ideas and then write a rough draft.
 I often then circle back to prewriting/brainstorming to better my ideas and in the process, write another rough draft.

 It may seem like lots of extra work, but I find that I save time teaching and crafting student papers if I write their assignments with them.
 This gives them an example, and they can see that even a teacher does not simply sit down and write a paper; writing is lots of work!

 I know mine is not the process that works best for all my students, however.
 So when I start teaching the writing process with a class, I encourage them to stick to a basic writing process:

 As a class and individuals grow, they start to stray from the process and loop back and forth until they get the desired outcome.
 I think allowing students this freedom as an English class continues throughout the year shows my trust in students’ developments.

 What I strive to do for every writing assignment is write a paper with the students, following the writing process with them.
 I’ve had great success with that method.

-1. Prewriting methods:
+1. Brainstorming and prewriting methods: